 1. Rice substitution: manipulating texture, stickiness and flavor

-Note that non of these would replace or match the taste and flavor of Japanese rice when it come to traditional Japanese dishes and sushi, but still, if you are short in time and have no reach for a bag of decent short grains, these will work as starchy binding agent for your sushi.
+Note that non of these would replace or match the taste and flavor of Japanese rice when it comes to traditional Japanese dishes and sushi, but still, if you are short in time and have no reach for a bag of decent short grains, these will work as a starchy binding agent for your sushi.

 2. Starch-free rice substitution: The Cauliflower sushi rice